nasa/isaac/dense_map/geometry_mapper/readme.md

     rosbag record /hw/depth_haz/points                      \
       /hw/depth_haz/extended/amplitude_int /hw/cam_sci      \
-      /sim/haz_cam/pose /sim/sci_cam/pose /sim/sci_cam/info
+      /hw/cam_nav /sim/haz_cam/pose /sim/sci_cam/pose       \
+      /sim/sci_cam/info

-Note that we record no nav cam data at all since that one is needed only for computing camera poses that are pre-computed in simulation.
-Also the sci cam topic changed, compared to the earlier record command, as the simulator returns uncompressed images (they are grayscale as well, unlike for the real sci cam).
+Note that sci cam topic changed, compared to the earlier record command, as the simulator returns uncompressed images (they are grayscale as well, unlike for the real sci cam).

+See also note later in the geometry mapper documentation regarding the fact that texturing the nav cam data acquired above is not supported at this time in simulation mode.

 The robot can be told to move around by either running a plan, or by sending it a move command, such as: